worldline/angular-security-training/docs/common-threats/xss/xss-angular.md

 Angular suggests to complete their built-in XSS prevention with the following:

  - Use Content-Security-Policy HTTP header:
-We recommend you to use strict CSP instead of allowlist CSP as it is more effective and does not need customization.
+We recommend you to use strict CSP instead of allow-list CSP as it is more effective and does not need customization.
 You can choose to use Nonce-based strict CSP or Hash-based strict CSP.

 ``` typescript